stacks-network/stacks-core/blockstore/dht/README.md

-openname-dht
+blockstore-dht
 ============

-Kademlia DHT for Openname data
+Kademlia DHT for blockstore data

 To run a stand-alone server: